Gurbaksh Chahal: TaaraLabs and RedLotus

 In 2019, Chahal founded TaaraLabs, an incubator helping build companies to address problems in the fields of artificial intelligence, IoT, and data sciences.
 The lab is connected to over 7 billion IoT devices globally.
 In the same year, he founded RedLotus in Hong Kong, which specializes in AI-based targeted advertising.
 This service was provided mainly in the form of customer engagement through this AI platform.
 This company went in for its initial funding of $50 million, intending to use this initial capital for R&D and expansion worldwide.

 ProcureNet

 In 2020, Chahal founded ProcureNet and is its CEO.
 It is a supplier of pharmaceutical materials and vaccines consumables and a subsidiary of VendorCloud.

 Chahal Foundation

 Chahal has been the Chairman of the Chahal Foundation since August 2012.
 The Foundation supports the families of hate crime victims, educational scholarship, combat child trafficking in India, and helps in disaster relief efforts in India.

+BNN Breaking and Trimfeed

+In 2022, Chahal founded the now-defunct news website and aggregator BNN Breaking in Hong Kong.
+The website was subject to several controversies regarding the accuracy of its reporting, and all of its accounts were suspended from Twitter in June 2022 for violations of the site's policy on spam and platform manipulation.
+As of March 2024, Google appeared to no longer show search results for the website.
+The BNN website was deleted and moved to the website TrimFeed.
+Trimfeed was temporarily closed after The New York Times informed Chahal they were doing a report on BNN.